mgomes/api_auth/README.md

     ApiAuth.authentic?(signed_request, secret_key)
 ```

+The `authentic?` method uses the digest specified in the `Authorization` header.
+For exemple SHA256 for:

+    Authorization = APIAuth-HMAC-SHA256 'client access id':'signature'

+And by default SHA1 if the HMAC-DIGEST is not specified.

-If you want to use another digest method, you should pass it as an option parameter:
+If you want to force the usage of another digest method, you should pass it as an option parameter:

 ``` ruby
     ApiAuth.authentic?(signed_request, secret_key, :digest => 'sha256')